 Like Maton, Cole Clark, and Fenech Guitars, The company also places a strong focus on locally sourced tonewoods including Queensland Maple, Bunya Pine, and Blackwood, and builds guitars using traditional methods, with prices starting from $7500.

-While producing a number of acoustic, classical, and electric guitars the business also teaches aspiring luthiers through twice-yearly guitar-making courses.
+While producing many acoustic, classical, and electric guitars the business also teaches aspiring luthiers through twice-yearly guitar-making courses.

 Hancock guitars are played by artists such as Richard Clapton, and Phil Manning.

 Founded in 2001 by luthiers Bradley Clark and Adam Cole formerly of Maton, and a group of shareholders.
 Cole Clark has quickly developed into one of Australia’s best-known acoustic guitar brands.

 The company has a unique take on acoustic guitar manufacturing, with 98% of the timbers used in the manufacturing process being sustainable and native to Australia.

 Another unique aspect of Cole Clark is the inclusion of a ‘Spanish heel’ (a more time-consuming form of acoustic guitar construction where the neck is notched and the body is built around it, creating a more stable neck joint).
 In most cases, acoustic guitar bodies and necks are built separately with the neck later joined to the body using a dovetail or bolt joint.

 The company has also developed a unique Patented ‘3-way’ blended pickup system which includes a suspended under-saddle piezo pickup, face sensor, and condenser microphone, each designated to their own frequency space with filtering between the face sensor and microphone to prevent feedback.